My journey to slow living from an intensely hustle-based life

 But I had to keep going.
 I just had to.
 Or so I told myself.

-So we hit October, November, December and it was all kind of a blur.
-But by this time I was so unhappy in my business (I thought I hated it!) and I had a new passion: Sustainability, health, wellness, lifestyle.
+So we hit October, November, December, and it was all kind of a blur.
+But by this time, I was so unhappy in my business (I thought I hated it!) and I had a new passion: Sustainability, health, wellness, and lifestyle.

 One day I was on Instagram and I saw someone post about this idea of "slow living."
 It was not even something I had any concept of.

-"Wait, there are success, non-lazy people who live their lives at a slower pace?"
+"Wait, there are successful, non-lazy people who live their lives at a slower pace?"

-I was so struck with this idea of slow living.
+I was so struck by this idea of slow living.
 That I could be successful and not have to hustle so much.

 I spent the entire two weeks doing non-stop self-care.
 I kid you not.
 I had begun to realize that hustling and working hard was actually making me less productive.